 Violeta has worked in the insolvency profession since 1987.
 Her skills in communication, word processing, computerised book-keeping and secretarial work, together with her knowledge of insolvency and office management, ensures that the back-office function is handled efficiently and thoroughly.
 Her interface with key staff at banks and the regulatory authorities provides the lubricant to the well-oiled machine (the firm’s admin department).

-Maddie joined the firm in 2016 and hopes to complete her Bachelor of Business (Accounting) at LaTrobe University in 2017.
+Maddie joined the firm in 2016 and completed her Bachelor of Business (Accounting) at LaTrobe University in 2017.
 She is enthusiastic about the insolvency profession and is rapidly learning the finer points of professional practice.

 Level 1/22 William Street,